15 Best Open-Source LLMs of 2024 You Need to Know

-Since the launch of ChatGPT in November 2022, the global landscape has witnessed an explosion of open-source LLMs.
-In a world where AI’s creative aptitude is becoming essential in daily life, acquiring the premier open-source LLMs has graduated from mere interest to an outright necessity.
-Join us as we unveil the 15 paramount open-source LLMs of 2023, each representing a milestone in the journey of artificial intelligence.
+Since the launch of ChatGPT in November 2022, the tech industry has witnessed an explosion of new open-source LLMs.
+Businesses of any size can tap into the power of LLMs to create tailored solutions for their needs, whether it’s developing chatbots, generating content, or analyzing data..
+Join us as we share the 15 most powerful open-source LLMs of 2024, each representing a milestone in the journey of artificial intelligence.

 What is an open-source LLM?

 A Large Language Model (LLM) is a type of artificial intelligence model designed to understand and generate human-like text.
 These models are built using deep learning techniques and are trained on massive datasets containing vast amounts of text, mostly from the internet.

 There are two main types of LLMs – open-source and proprietary.
 Unlike proprietary, closed-source models like GPT-3, open-source LLMs make their training datasets, model architectures, and weights publicly available.
 This transparency promotes reproducibility and decentralization of AI research.